futurehomeno/fimp-api/README.md

 [FIMP message format](message-format.md)

-## Component discovery mechanism.
+## Component discovery mechanism

 The mechanism allows dynamically discover different system component like adapters and application.

 [Component discovery flow and messages](component-discovery.md)

-## Adding / removing things to FH system.
+## Adding / removing things to FH system

 Things can be added to FH ecosystem in 2 ways: